telerik/xaml-docs/controls/radrichtextbox/ui-for-applying-rich-text-formatting/features-context-menu.md

 #### __Figure 2: Executing the action of the new added item__
 ![](images/radrichtextbox-features-contextmenu-02.png)

-You can also use this approach also to remove or modify menu groups and items.
+You can use this approach also to remove or modify menu groups and items.
 They can be accessed via the __ContextMenuGroupCollection__ property of the event arguments.

 ## Creating Custom Content Builder